maidsafe/rfcs/proposed/0000-UDP-hole-punching.md

 /// reached, next number will be 0. fn State::generate_request_id(&mut self: State) -> u32

-/// Starts a thread and periodically sends
-/// echo requests to the peer specified with the `to` parameter. fn keep_sending_datagrams(udp_socket: UdpSocket, request_id: u32, to: SocketAddr) -> CancelationToken;

 /// Returns a vector of SocketAddrs pointing to U(C(X)),
 /// the vector should be sorted so that addresses that
 /// are not on our LAN are first (use `getifaddr` here).